gholloway32/02-Space-Shooter/README.md

-# Exercise-02d-Menu-and-HUD
+# Space Shooter

-Exercise for MSCH-C220
+project for MSCH-C220

 A basic space-shooter arcade game, created in Godot.